srevenant/ovpn-tool/README.md

-# OpenVPN tool
+# VPNstart

-Easy and simple openvpn wrapper to handle MFA and multiple keys, in linux (sorry, no mac at this time).
-YMMV in non-rhel derived OSes.
+Easy and simple openvpn wrapper to handle MFA and multiple keys, in Linux.

-This is not ideal as it still bounces the username/password off disk, to pass it over to openvpn.
+This is not ideal as it still bounces the username/password off disk, to pass it over to openvpn, but it keeps it encrypted otherwise.

 ## Setup Fedora/CentOS/RHEL Host